|2017 Scholarships||| Print ||

 $8,000 in honor of the late Earl “Squire” Behrens, a former political editor of the San Francisco Chronicle who covered the state Capitol for a half-century.
 His “Political Notes” column was considered groundbreaking.

 $6,000 in honor of the late Jean Stephens, the long-time Secretary-Treasurer of the Sacramento Press Club and a retired Sacramento City College journalism instructor who helped thousands of journalism students become professional journalists over a 30-year career.

 $4,000 in honor of Dan Walters, political columnist for the Sacramento Bee who has worked as a journalist for more than a half-century.
-He has written more than 7,500 columns about California and its politics and his column now appears in more than 50 California newspapers.
+His column appears in more than 50 California newspapers.
 In addition to writing and contributing to political books, he serves as a frequent guest on national television news shows.
 Dan has generously supported the Sacramento Press Club scholarship program and helped many students realize their dreams of becoming reporters.

 $4,000 in honor of the late Jerry Gillam, a 35-year veteran of the Capitol press corps.
 He is remembered for his knowledgeable political reporting in the Los Angeles Times’ Sacramento bureau, his friendly mentoring of new Capitol reporters and his larger-than-life sense of humor.
 Gillam started covering government for the Copley News Service, and for much of his Capitol career, he covered the California State Assembly including the Legislature’s transition to a full-time body.